-Because of these capabilities, the SVM-10TM Scanner is the perfect instruments for analyzing and solving power quality and quantity problems.
+Because of these capabilities, the scanners are the perfect instruments for analyzing and solving power quality and quantity problems.
 After looking through this manual and using your Scanner, please contact us with any questions about its operation, or with ideas for new features or products.
 We want you to be happy with this product, and we always appreciate any input that helps us develop products to meet your future needs.